The Department of Enterprise, Trade and Employment provides a range of supports to help businesses of all sizes navigate Brexit changes.

 Brexit Readiness Checklist

-The Department has prepared a Brexit Readiness Checklist which lists the steps businesses can take to be ready for Brexit changes from 1 January 2021.
+The Brexit Readiness Checklist lists the steps businesses can take to be ready for Brexit changes.
+Business can use the checklist to track the changes made or highlight areas to take action on.

 Supports from our enterprise agencies and regulatory bodies